hove-io/transit_model/documentation/gtfs_to_ntfs_specs.md

 ### Reading calendars.txt and calendar_dates.txt

-GTFS services are transformed into lists of active dates as if using a single NTFS file `calendar_dates.txt`.
-The resulting NTFS files might be different following an optimization operation applied at the end of the conversion, but the result should be functionally identical.
+GTFS services are transformed internally into lists of active dates, as if represented by a single NTFS `calendar_dates.txt` file:

 * In case both files `calendar.txt` and `calendar_dates.txt` are present in the input dataset, the days of the week of the specified services within the date range [`start_date` - `end_date`] are transformed into explicit active service dates, taking into account the dates when service exceptions occur.
 Note that the generated (`service_id`, `date`) pairs must be unique.
 * In case the file `calendar.txt` is empty or not present in the input dataset, the active service dates are loaded as is.

+An optimization step applied at the end of the conversion then re-derives a weekly pattern where possible: in practice, most services end up written to `calendar.txt`, with only residual one-off exceptions (if any) going to `calendar_dates.txt`.

 ### Reading trips.txt